semmypurewal/spotter.js/README.md

 `delicious.recents`: no required options, gets the most recently bookmarked sites

 `delicious.tags`: required option is tags which is a series of tags to search for

+### Writing Modules

+Spotter modules are based on the Strategy design pattern.
+To implement one, you build a function that returns an object with a 'url' function and a 'process' function.
+The url function builds the URL associated with the feed (from options sent to the Spotter object via the constructor).
+The process function determines if the feed actually has new data and passes the processed data back to the spotter object who returns it to the client.

+If you follow the convention of naming your module function spotter.[service-name].[feed].js then spotter will auto-magically load it if you include it in your Javascript source file!</p>